 Not surprisingly, no-shows, lateness and general rudeness are high on the list.
-Dr. Nancy Kay, author of “Speaking for Spot,” explains, “Arriving late for appointments is a biggie, especially for new clients who need to fill out paperwork.
-Our receptionists always advise arriving a bit early but, invariably, some clients arrive late and then wonder why we can’t fit everything we need to do into the office visit that day.”
+Dr. Nancy Kay says: “Arriving late for appointments is a biggie, especially for new clients who need to fill out paperwork.
+Our receptionists always advise arriving a bit early, but invariably, some clients arrive late and then wonder why we can’t fit everything we need to do into the office visit that day.”

-“We probably average about one missed appointment a day,” says Dr. Arthur Wolfheiler, an Ohio vet.
+“We probably average about one missed appointment a day,” Dr. Arthur Wolfheiler adds.
 Sometimes clients walk in without an appointment or even bring along an extra pet.
 Adding insult to injury, they may also try to wiggle out of paying for the additional exam.
-Dr. Bruce Coston, author of “Ask the Animals,” has had the same experience.
-“This trashes our schedule and makes other people wait unnecessarily,” he observes.

-A failure to communicate (à la “Cool Hand Luke”) ranks as the biggest peeve inside the exam room.
-Perhaps from embarrassment, clients may neglect to mention that their dogs are aggressive or particularly nervous in vets’ offices, and some — amazingly — laugh when the dog bites.
+A failure to communicate ranks as the biggest peeve inside the exam room.
+Perhaps from embarrassment, clients may neglect to mention that their pets are aggressive or particularly nervous in vets’ offices, and some even laugh when a dog bites or cat scratches.
 “Getting bitten or scratched hurts!
 It’s not funny.
-That’s why we place muzzles on your fractious pets,” says Dr. Coston.
+That’s why we place muzzles on your fractious pets,” Dr. Coston says.

-Dr. Nick Trout, author of “Ever by My Side,” agrees.
-“No one likes to hear, ‘Oh, I forgot to mention, he tends to bite’ when you are checking to see if you just lost a finger.”
-The vets suggest that you speak up before the dog bites, and if your dog does bite or scratch, don’t laugh.
+Dr. Nick Trout agrees: “No one likes to hear, ‘Oh, I forgot to mention, he tends to bite’ when you are checking to see if you just lost a finger.”
+The vets suggest that you speak up before an incident occurs, and if your dog does bite or cat scratches, don’t laugh.
 An apology is in order.

-To facilitate communication, remember that you should be doing the talking, not your dog.
-“Probably one of my biggest peeves,” says Dr. Trout, “is when I’m trying to have a discussion with an owner and their dog refuses to stop barking.
+To facilitate communication, remember that you should be doing the talking, not your pet,” Dr. Trout says.
+“Probably one of my biggest peeves, is when I’m trying to have a discussion with an owner and their dog refuses to stop barking.
 The owner seems quite happy to talk over the barking as though only I can hear it.”

 All conversation should be directed, of course, to the vet and not to your cell phone.
-Here’s how Dr. Wolfheiler handles cell phone rudeness: “When people take a call while I’m examining their dog,” he says, “I start questioning the dog: ‘How’ve you been feeling?
+Here’s how Dr. Wolfheiler handles cell phone rudeness: “When people take a call while I’m examining their pet,” he says.
+“I start questioning the pet directly: ‘How’ve you been feeling?
 Got any complaints?’
 I hope the people take the hint.”

-These vexing problems demonstrate the challenge of getting an accurate medical history.
-Dr. Trout comments, “Obviously, our inability to communicate directly with the patient means we rely on the owner for chronology and detail so we can be methodical and thorough in our examination.”
-He describes listening in frustration as married couples argue over their dogs’ symptoms and habits.
+Dr. Trout continues: “Obviously, our inability to communicate directly with the patient means we rely on the pet parent for chronology and detail so we can be methodical and thorough in our examination.”
+He describes listening in frustration as married couples argue over their pets’ symptoms and habits.

 Finally, we humans sometimes just don’t answer a simple question.
 “For example,” Dr. Kay explains, “I might ask whether the person has had to fill the water bowl more or less than usual.
 This should evoke a ‘yes’ or ‘no’ response, followed by an explanation.
 Instead, I might get a response like, ‘Oh, he’s always loved water,’ or ‘I only give him bottled water.’”